Opera Gloves

 So what exactly are opera gloves?

-Besides just an opera performance, etiquette measured gloves to be a mandatory accessory for persons of the upper class in those times.
+Besides just an opera performance, etiquette measured gloves as a mandatory accessory for persons of the upper class in those times.

 However, through the years, gloves have become a less essential accessory to all classes, even when attending an opera.

-The Opera today is much more casual than in the early years, but should you still wish to dress up, or even just for a costume party, a pair of opera gloves may come in handy.
+The Opera today is much more casual than in the early years, but a pair of opera gloves may come in handy if you still wish to dress up or even just for a costume party.

 Dressing for the Opera

 • Opera Gloves – Firstly your Opera Gloves, or evening gloves.
-For the ladies, they should fit just below or above the elbow, while the gents may opt for shorter gloves.
+The ladies should fit just below or above the elbow, while the gents may opt for shorter gloves.
 They can consist of silk, satin, leather, or velvet materials, and cotton or polyester for men.

-• Opera Cloak – The Opera Cloak is typically a black floor-length cape design that is fastened with a unique clasp around the neck, and that loosely drapes over the tuxedo of a gentleman.
+• Opera Cloak – The Opera Cloak is typically a black floor-length cape design fastened with a unique clasp around the neck and loosely drapes over a gentleman’s tuxedo.
 It is commonly paired with a top hat and frequently worn to the opera.

 • Opera Hat – The Tophat was also a favorite in the earlier centuries, especially for men.
-It came to be known as the opera hat because it was more frequently worn to the opera and formal events.
-The Opera hat became a symbol of wealth and status and usually consisted of fine silk.
+It became known as the opera hat because it was more frequently worn to the opera and formal events.
+The Opera hat symbolized wealth and status and usually consisted of fine silk.
 However, today, it consists of other more affordable materials.

-• Opera Glasses – A more practical accessory used mainly at the opera, were opera glasses.
-They are designed specifically to be used in theatres and allow the user to zoom in to see smaller performance details easily.
+• Opera Glasses – A more practical accessory used mainly at the opera were opera glasses.
+They are designed specifically to be used in theatres and allow the user to easily zoom in to see smaller performance details.

 Features of a Good Opera Glove

-To step up your opera outfit, whether for an actual performance or just for a dress-up performance, you will need the perfect gloves.
+You will need the perfect gloves to step up your opera outfit, whether for an actual performance or just for a dress-up performance.

 You can look at these features for the perfect opera gloves;